vuex-orm/vuex-orm/docs/model/relationship.md

 }
 ```

 Now the above Profile model has belongs to relationship to the User model.
-The arguments are pretty much same with `this.hasOne()`.
-First argument is the related model, and second is the "foreign key" but of course this time the foreign key exists in the Profile model.
+The arguments are pretty much same with `this.hasOne`.
+The first argument is the related model, and second is the "foreign key" but of course this time the foreign key exists in the Profile model.

 ### One To Many

-A one-to-many relationship can be defined by `this.hasMany()`.
+A one-to-many relationship can be defined by `this.hasMany`.

 ```js
 import { Model } from 'vuex-orm'